Mr. Magorium's Wonder Emporium: Plot

 Molly Mahoney, a former musical prodigy suffering from artist's block, is an amateur pianist and an employee at "Mr. Magorium's Wonder Emporium", a magical toy shop run by 243-year-old Mr. Edward Magorium.
-Besides Molly and Mr. Magorium, store bookbuilder, Bellini, a strongman, is also employed.
+Working alongside her is the store bookbuilder, strongman Bellini.
 Eric Applebaum is a boy who comes to the store daily and functions as an employee despite his age.
+While taking the transit to and from work, Molly often mimes playing the piano as part of her creative process, and the melodies she imagines are audible.

-Mr. Magorium gives Molly the Congreve Cube, a block of wood, and tells her it will guide her to a new life if she has faith in it.
+Magorium gives Molly the Congreve Cube, a block of wood, and tells her it will guide her to a new life if she has faith in it.
 Molly wants to become a concert pianist and composer, but has not been able to complete her first concerto.

-Mr. Magorium announces that he intends to "leave", and is giving the shop to Molly.
-In preparation of his departure, Mr. Magorium hires an accountant, Henry Weston, to organize the shop's paperwork and determine his legacy to Molly.
+Magorium announces that he intends to "leave" and give the shop to Molly.
+In preparation of his departure, he hires an accountant, Henry Weston, to organize the shop's paperwork and determine his legacy to Molly.
 Henry does not believe the toy store is magical.

-When Molly becomes upset about her inability to properly run the store, the Emporium "throws a tantrum", assaulting everyone inside with the toys until Mr. Magorium calms it down.
-Molly realizes that Mr. Magorium is going to die, so she rushes him to a hospital only to learn there is nothing wrong with him.
-She attempts to prevent Mr. Magorium's departure by showing him the joys of life, but he assures her he's already lived a full life.
-Back at the store, Mr. Magorium uses the stage notes of Shakespeare's King Lear to make a point about the natural simplicity of death, before dying.
-Believing herself to be incapable of owning a magical store, Molly puts the Emporium up for sale, and the store loses all its magic.
+When Molly becomes upset about her inability to properly run the store, the Emporium "throws a tantrum", assaulting everyone inside with the toys until Magorium calms it down.
+Molly realizes that Magorium is going to die, so she rushes him to a hospital, only to learn there is nothing wrong with him.
+She attempts to prevent Magorium's departure by showing him the joys of life, but he assures her he has already lived a full life.
+Back at the store, Magorium uses the stage notes of Shakespeare's King Lear to make a point about the natural simplicity of death, hints at possibly reincarnating, and gives Molly a motivational speech before dying.
+Still believing herself incapable of running the store, Molly puts the Emporium up for sale, and it loses all its magic.

-Henry meets Molly to draw up the sales papers.
+Henry, who has been forming a friendly bond with Eric, meets Molly to draw up the sales papers.
 He sees the Congreve Cube and asks her about it.
 When Molly confesses her complete faith in the store, the block flies around the store.
 Witnessing this, Henry faints with shock.
 When he awakes and questions Molly, she tells him that it was a dream.
 He learns that Molly made the cube fly, and he believes in her, realizing Molly can be anything if she believes in herself.
-The store returns to its former glory as Molly's confidence increases.
+Molly's confidence increases as it is revealed that she can literally produce music without instruments by magic; she conducts her completed concerto with full orchestration, returning the store to its former glory, while Henry finally lets the living merchandise accept him.

+In a post-credits scene, Magorium is seen painting The Son of Man on a wall.
+A boy named Milo approves of his work.